neesetifa/summarization_model_pytorch/README.md

-# summarization_pytorch
+# Summarization Seq2seq Model - PyTorch

-This is a PyTorch(1.6) version implementation.
+This is a Chinese news summarization model written in PyTorch(1.6).
-I didn't use any tricky library/function, so it should be ok under various pytorch version.
+I didn't use any tricky library/function, so it should be ok under various PyTorch version.